DIY wedding cake-white almond buttercream with strawberries

 - Make the frosting for the inside of the cake while the cake is cooling.

-- To make the inside of cake frosting: In the bowl of a stand mixer add the butter and cream on medium speed for 2 minutes until light and fluffy.
+- To make the inside of cake frosting: In the bowl of a stand mixer add the butter and cream it on medium speed for 2 minutes until light and fluffy (you're just mixing the butter adding air to it to make it fluffier, this step is called 'creaming the butter'.)
 Scrape down the sides of the bowl with a spatula and add in the sour cream and beat for 1 minute.
 Add vanilla and almond extract.
 With the mixer on low, slowly add in the confectioners sugar.
 Scrape the sides and bottom of the bowl a few times to make sure everything is mixed in, then add in 1 teaspoon of milk and let the mixer mix for 2 minutes on medium high.
 Remove half the frosting and leave the other half in the bowl.
 Add 2 tablespoons of milk to the frosting for the crumb coat.
 Beat on medium high for 2 minutes, then turn mixer off.

 - Put the frosting that you removed from the bowl into a piping bag (I just make one by putting the frosting into a ziplock bag and cutting a corner off.